openstack/openstack-manuals/doc/user-guide/source/cli-manage-bare-metal-nodes.rst

 The bare-metal driver for OpenStack Compute manages provisioning of physical hardware by using common cloud APIs and tools such as Orchestration (Heat).
-The use case for this driver is for single tenant clouds such as a high-performance computing cluster, or for deploying OpenStack itself.
+The use case for this driver is for single project clouds such as a high-performance computing cluster, or for deploying OpenStack itself.